Global Resilience Institute

 Auroop R. Ganguly

-College of Engineering Distinguished Professor and Professor, Civil and Environmental Engineering
+College of Engineering Distinguished Professor, Civil and Environmental Engineering

 Recent News

-Northeastern Researcher Wins Meta Award to Quarantine and Vaccinate Silent Data Corruptions
+Meta Award To Quarantine and Vaccinate Silent Data Corruptions

-Devesh Tiwari, associate professor of electrical and computer engineering, recently received a 2022 Meta Research Award among five U.S. and international scientists for his proposal to develop a quarantine and vaccination framework to mitigate silent data corruptions in large-scale systems.
+Devesh Tiwari, ECE associate professor, received a 2022 Meta Research Award among five U.S. and international scientists for his proposal to develop a quarantine and vaccination framework to mitigate silent data corruptions in large-scale systems.